Kotlin/kotlinx.serialization/docs/serializers.md

 ```

 Note that we can't use default `Color.serializer().descriptor` here, because formats that rely
-on schema may think that we would call `encodeInt` instead of `encodeSerializableValue`.
+on the schema may think that we would call `encodeInt` instead of `encodeSerializableValue`.
 Neither we can use `IntArraySerializer().descriptor` directly — otherwise, formats that handle int arrays specially
 can't tell if `value` is really a `IntArray` or a `Color`.
 Don't worry, this optimization would still kick in
 when serializing actual underlying int array.